medchakkir/password_manager/README.md

 # Password Manager

-A secure and user-friendly password management application built with Python and Tkinter.
+A secure password management application built with Python, available in both GUI and CLI versions.
 This application helps you store, generate, and manage your passwords in a safe and organized way.

 ## Features

+### GUI Version
 - Generate strong, random passwords
 - Store website credentials securely
 - Search for saved passwords